GStreamer/cerbero/README.md

 # Installing Minimum Requirements on Windows

+**IMPORTANT:** Using cerbero on Windows with the [GCC/MinGW toolchain](docs/toolchains.md#Windows) requires a 64-bit operating system.
+The toolchain is only available for 64-bit and it can produce 32-bit or 64-bit binaries.

 These steps are necessary for using Cerbero on Windows.

 #### Install Python 3.5 or newer (either 32-bit or 64-bit)